 Why WAGS is important

 WAGS is a vital strategic pathway for on-water participation in the sport of sailing.
-It provides an avenue through which individuals and families can engage in an intensive but light-hearted manifestation of the sport, before ultimately committing to a learn-to-sail course or RQYS membership.
+It provides an avenue through which individuals and families can engage in an intensive but light-hearted interpretation of the sport, before ultimately committing to a learn-to-sail course or RQYS membership.

-It is the intention of WAGS to introduce newcomers to joys and excitement of sailing on Moreton Bay, both competitively and recreationally.
+It is the intention of WAGS to introduce newcomers to the joys and excitement of sailing on Moreton Bay, both competitively and recreationally.
 We hope that all WAGS participants fall in love with our sport and choose to belong to our rich, vibrant community here at RQYS.

 WAGS also provides an avenue for avid sailors to regularly compete as a crew member, developing their skills and experience, in the absence of owning their own vessel.

 The Early History of WAGS 1977-1986

 As told by John Taylor and Mike Thurlow (With reference to notes by Ross Jullyan dated April 1996).
 In May 1978 in pre-marina days Ross Jullyan (Avian IV), John Taylor (Orpheus) and Mike Thurlow (Wallen) began Wednesday Afternoon Sailing when the three of them were working on their boats at a work pontoon.
 Someone suggested it was a too nice a day to be varnishing – they should be sailing!
 The next suggestion was a race and when the course was set they were off.